How to make the most of your monthly data

 Satellite internet and satellite TV bill you in different ways.
 With satellite internet, you’re paying for a plan with a certain amount of data, and streaming video is extremely data-intensive.
 With satellite TV, you’re paying for the number of channels you receive.
 Although a basic satellite TV package won’t give you access to premium channels like HBO®, you can watch the channels you do have access to as much as you want without worrying about going over a data cap.
 This can also be useful for fixed-wireless customers who live in rural areas without access to cable TV.

 If you have DSL, cable, or Fiber internet, chances are your data caps are a bit higher.
 If you have a 1 TB data cap, for instance, you might be able to use a streaming service and still stay under your limit.
 If this is the case, you’re probably better off streaming.
 However, if you still find yourself routinely going way over your data limit, switching to a separate TV service, such as cable or satellite TV, is a good way to dramatically cut your data use.

-Check out our guide to how to choose between the best satellite TV providers: DISH, DIRECTV, and Orby TV.
+Check out our guide to how to choose between the best satellite TV providers: DISH and DIRECTV.

 Download, don’t stream

 Many streaming apps have an option to download content and store it locally instead of streaming.
 For mobile devices like iPads, this is a handy way to keep watching a show while on the go even if you’re not connected to Wi-Fi.
 If you’re watching your data use, downloading content is useful because you only have to download a show once, instead of having to stream the same data again every time you watch it.
 If your plan has a Bonus Zone, you can use this time to download shows that you want to watch the next day, which won’t count against your data cap at all.